Vaibhavvs7/ContentStack-semantic-search/README.md

 ## 1. Discovering the Problem

 When I first explored ContentStack, finding the right content felt like searching for a needle in a haystack.
 Typing keywords often missed relevant articles just because the phrasing was different.
 That’s when I thought — what if search could actually understand meaning instead of just words?
-That idea sparked the creation of the ContentStack Semantic Search Explorer.
+That idea sparked the creation of the  Semantic Search Explorer.

 ## 2. How I Solved It